jeantimex/mlx-audio/README.md

 ## Voice Cloning

 Many TTS models support zero-shot voice cloning using a reference audio sample.
-This section covers how to prepare reference audio and use it for voice cloning.
+This section covers how to prepare reference audio, create reusable voice profiles, and use them for voice cloning.

 ### Preparing Reference Audio